DannyOnCode/DannyOnCode/README.md

 ## Heya 👋
 ✨I am currently a Computer Science student at NUS, pursuing my passion for software development with the goal of creating meaningful solutions to improve lives.✨

-- 🔭 I’m currently working on school projects, namely for software engineering module
+- 🔭 I’m currently working on a passion project, called LearnerPro, a Desktop App that helps students learn actively!
 - 🌱 I’m currently learning ML and AI, honing my software engineering
 - 👯 I’m looking to collaborate on anything interesting 🙂 hit me up and i'll let you know if im down!
 - 📫 How to reach me: e1398874@u.nus.edu